 This hike, should you do the full length, can be arduous.
 Pack good shoes as well as pain management supplies (for blisters) and insect repellant.
 The hike takes four to eight days, so you’ll be happy to have the right supplies if you need them!

 There is a baggage service to send your luggage ahead of you if you’d prefer to travel light.

-We’ve saved one of the most impressive hikes for last.
+This is one of those famous Scottish hikes you can’t ignore.
+And yes we’ve saved one of the most impressive hikes for last.
 Not for its length (it’s less than six miles), but for its fame and the formidable view from the top.
 The way up is steep—you’re climbing a mountain, after all—but it’s a highly trafficked route.
 As long as you have good shoes, a healthy body, and your wits about you, you’ll make it to the top no worse for wear than when you set out.

 Ben Nevis is the highest mountain (and the highest point, period) in the British Isles.
 It’s 17 kilometers to the top and back down, so pack the right supplies and wear the correct shoes.

 Near Fort William, Scottish Highlands

 This is a steep and strenuous hike, but even less experienced hikers should be fine if precautions are met and proper gear is used.